 Woodland is a somewhat small city located in the state of Washington.
-With a population of 5,842 people and two constituent neighborhoods, Woodland is the 125th largest community in Washington.
+With a population of 6,531 people and two constituent neighborhoods, Woodland is the 125th largest community in Washington.

+Woodland is a somewhat ethnically-diverse city.
 The people who call Woodland home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Woodland residents report their race to be White, followed by Asian.
+The greatest number of Woodland residents report their race to be White, followed by Black or African-American.
 Woodland also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 17.89% of the city’s residents.
-Important ancestries of people in Woodland include Irish, English, Italian, and Norwegian.
+People of Hispanic or Latino origin account for 12.19% of the city’s residents.
+Important ancestries of people in Woodland include German, Irish, Finnish, English, and Norwegian.